PolySync/polysync-core-cpp-examples/TransformStack/README.md

 ### TransformStack

-This example shows how to use the transform API to perform multiple transforms in the same stack.
+This example illustrates how to use the transform API to perform multiple transforms in the same stack.
 It demonstrates PolySync transform API usage.
 It pushes a transform to the stack.